 - Students bring energy and a deep motivation to work – our students are the top students in their cohort as they have met specific GPA cut off requirements.

-- Students complete an extensive 14-week Co-op and Career Preparation course helping to facilitate a smooth onboarding process for employers.
+- Students complete an extensive 14-week Co-op and Career Preparation course helping to enhance their career planning skills and apply these skills to secure and effectively prepare for their co-op work term.

 - Hiring a student aids in the vetting of hiring future employees.